 The exact timing and length of your placement will depend on the module for your particular course - contact your Course Leader for more information.

 When you return to university in your final year you will complete a reflective piece of writing based on your practical experience during your placement.
 This will include a workplace diary in which you record the activities you undertake on your placement, and analyse what you have learned from them.

-If you have any more questions about placement opportunities in Cambridge School of Creative Industries, please come to the Careers and Employability drop in, Monday - Friday from 12-2pm in HEL 073.
-They also offer a CV surgery on Tuesdays from 1.30-3.30pm, and Thursdays from 11.30am-1.30pm.
+If you have any more questions about placement opportunities in Cambridge School of Creative Industries, please get in touch with our Careers and Employability Team.